Skip to content

 Custom settings

-By default, ODMetrics uses COCO settings for iou_thresholds, recall_thresholds, max_detection_thresholds and area_ranges (see ODMetrics.__init__() method).
+By default, OD-Metrics follows MS-COCO 1 settings, including iou_thresholds, recall_thresholds, max_detection_thresholds, and area_ranges (see ODMetrics.__init__() method).

-For example, if one is interested in a iou threshold value of 0.4 and a maximum detection threshold of 2:
+Custom settings can replace the default configuration.
+For instance, to set an IoU threshold of 0.4 and a maximum detection threshold of 2:

 custom_settings_example